Introduction to Bash File

 Output:

-Explanation: Here you would eventually realize that the file1.txt is moved from the original source to the new directory.
+Explanation: Eventually, you’ll realize that we’ve moved file1.txt from its original source to the new directory.

 7. Finding the size of the file

-Many times, it becomes very important to understand the size of a file in order to further understand the health of the disk in terms of free space.
+It is often essential to understand the size of a file to further understand the disk’s health in terms of free space.
 Using the below command, we can easily keep track of the size of files and hence the health.

 Code: